-- 52. To support an efficient audit, it is critical that the timetable for producing the annual accounts for audit is achieved.
-We have included a proposed timetable for the audit at exhibit 7 that has been discussed and agreed with management. - 53.
-We intend to take a hybrid approach to the 2022/23 audit with a blend of onsite and remote working.
+54. We intend to take a hybrid approach to the 2022/23 audit with a blend of onsite and remote working.
 We will continue to work closely with management to identify the most efficient approach as appropriate and will keep timeframes for the completion of the audit under review.
 Progress will be discussed with management over the course of the audit.

-Exhibit 7 Proposed annual accounts timetable
+Exhibit 6 Proposed annual accounts timetable

-⊘ Key stage Provisional Date Consideration of the unaudited annual accounts by those charged with governance 30 June 2023 Latest submission date for the receipt of the unaudited accounts with complete working papers package.
-30 June 2023 Latest date for final clearance meeting with the Chief Financial Officer and Head of Finance and ICT, agreement of the audited and unsigned annual accounts and the proposed annual audit report.
-25 September 2023 Issue of proposed annual audit report, letter of management representation and proposed independent auditor's report to those charged with governance.
-28 September 2023

-⊘ Key stage Provisional Date Presentation of proposed annual audit report to those charged with governance.
-12 October 2023 Approval of the East Ayrshire Council annual accounts by those charged with governance, independent auditor's report signed electronically following this approval and the final annual audit report issued.
+⊘ Key stage Provisional Date Consideration of the unaudited annual accounts by those charged with governance 21 June 2023 Latest submission date for the receipt of the unaudited accounts with complete working papers package.
+30 June 2023 Latest date for final clearance meeting with the Head of Service (Finance), agreement of the audited and unsigned annual accounts and the proposed annual audit report.
+To be confirmed Issue of proposed annual audit report, letter of management representation and proposed independent auditor's report to those charged with governance.
+To be confirmed Presentation of proposed annual audit report to those charged with governance.
+To be confirmed Approval of the North Ayrshire Council annual accounts by those charged with governance, independent auditor's report signed electronically following this approval and the final annual audit report issued.
 Certified Non-Domestic Rates Return, Housing Benefit subsidy claim and WGA assurance.
 To be confirmed